-Trust your team members to handle new tasks and let go of the reigns so they have room to develop at their own pace.
-As a leader, your job is to provide opportunity for growth and offer encouragement along the way.
+Trust your team members to handle new tasks and let go of the reigns, so they have room to develop at their own pace.
+As a leader, your job is to provide opportunities for growth and offer encouragement along the way.

 Understand that every employee is different – different in how they think, learn, execute and communicate.
 Take the time to get to know each person instead of giving blanket demands to each department.

 Once you understand how each person thrives, you will have a better chance at taking advantage of their strong suits.
 For example, some work well independently while other staff members do excel in groups.

 You can assign tasks and projects to the most suitable ones once you take the time to engage with each person and understand them on a fundamental level.
 This way, staff members won’t ever be faced with responsibilities they cannot handle and suffer from burnout.

 Getting to know each individual can be an arduous task in a large company, so opening lines of communication and encouraging growth and development is the best way to help with the understanding of your employees.

 5. Shared Values

 When hiring, you should make sure your potential employees understand the core value of your company.
 Do they share your vision and your goals?
 They are cogs that fit into the large company machine, and they need to understand the role they play and how they fit into the big picture.

 It’s important to give workers a greater purpose so they feel like they are a part of something bigger than themselves.
 This will inspire motivation to contribute to a larger goal.